vaib-dev/Courses/5-dbms/8-advance-management.md

 5. Improved Performance: We can achieve inter-query and intr-query parallelism by executing multiple queries at different sites by breaking up a query into a number of sub-queries that basically executes in parallel which basically leads to improvement in performance.

 ## NoSQL Databases
+NoSQL is an umbrella term to describe any alternative system to traditional SQL databases.
+NoSQL databases are all quite different from SQL databases.
+They all use a data model that has a different structure than the traditional row-and-column table model used with relational database management systems (RDBMSs).

 ### Structured data
 Structured data is data whose elements are addressable for effective analysis.
 It has been organized into a formatted repository that is typically a database.
 It concerns all data which can be stored in database SQL in a table with rows and columns.
 They have relational keys and can easily be mapped into pre-designed fields.
 Today, those data are most processed in the development and simplest way to manage information.
 Example: Relational data.